The first criticism is by the Real Business Cycle people:

 Now, suppose inflation increases to .
 Normally, higher inflation forces the central bank to increase nominal interest rates, in order to reduce aggregate demand, which in turn will lead to a decrease in inflation and expected inflation.

 However, this is not what happens in the AS curve.
-If inflation goes up to , and the central bank creates a recession of , we have to get:
+If inflation goes up to , and the central bank creates a recession of , we must get:

 It does not make sense: inflation goes up, the central bank creates a recession, and expected inflation goes up.
 In reality, should go down, not up!